 When the first episode of The Simpsons aired in December 1989, it was an instant hit with viewers across the world.
 As such, merchandise spin-offs were almost immediate; and one of the first was an album called The Simpsons Sing The Blues.

-As well as featuring the cast (Nancy Cartwright as the voice of Bart), Jackson provides back-up vocals on the track, though he doesn't appear on the single's original credits, which Groening later revealed was because Jackson was under contract by another label and so was forced to make his contribution a secret.
+As well as featuring the cast (including Nancy Cartwright as the voice of Bart), Jackson provides back-up vocals on the track, though he doesn't appear on the single's original credits, which Groening later revealed was because Jackson was under contract by another label and so was forced to make his contribution a secret.

 Another Top 10 hit, Deep Deep Trouble, followed three months later, but it's fair to say The Simpsons' music career was never going to be as enduring as the show.